umeshsiddarth/Basic-JavaScript-Projects/Hex Color Generator/readme.md

 Radix - Ranges between 2 and 36.
 The values above 10 will get converted to alphabets.

 Use substring(start, end) to truncate the values and use them as your hex value.

+We can also use .slice method instead of substring as it is a string value

+Learnt about navigator api and implemented the click to copy functionality to copy the hex code in a single click.

 ## Use case: